Casualties of the Iraq War: IBC table of violent civilian deaths

 Following are the yearly IBC Project violent civilian death totals, broken down by month from the beginning of 2003.
 Table below is copied irregularly from the source page, and is soon out-of-date as data is continually updated at the source.
-As of August 16, 2022 the top of the IBC database page with the table says 186,354 – 209,613 "Documented civilian deaths from violence".
+As of June 12, 2023 the top of the IBC database page with the table says 186,901 – 210,296 "Documented civilian deaths from violence".
 That page also says: "Gaps in recording and reporting suggest that even our highest totals to date may be missing many civilian deaths from violence."
-The table there goes through the current year up to the next to last month.

 People's Kifah

 The Iraqi political party People's Kifah, or Struggle Against Hegemony (PK) said that its survey conducted between March and June 2003 throughout the non-Kurdish areas of Iraq tallied 36,533 civilians killed in those areas by June 2003.
 While detailed town-by-town totals were given by the PK spokesperson, details of methodology are very thin and raw data is not in the public domain.
 A still-less-detailed report on this study appeared some months later on Al Jazeera's website, and covered casualties up to October 2003.